1005 - Community Activites Involving Students

 4. Proof of insurance has been supplied to the superintendent [or designee] and the insurance satisfies the minimum coverage requirements for driving personal vehicles in the state of Iowa; and

-5. When the parents/guardians of the students to be transported have given written permission to the superintendent [or designee].
+5. When the parents of the students to be transported have given written permission to the superintendent [or designee].

-The school district assumes no responsibility for those students who have not received the approval of the superintendent [or designee] and who ride in private vehicles for school purposes.
-If transportation is not provided by the school district, or if transportation provided by the school district is declined by the student or parent/guardian, then the responsibility and corresponding liability for transportation for school purposes shall rest solely with the student and/or parent/guardian.
+The district assumes no responsibility for those students who have not received the approval of the superintendent [or designee] and who ride in private vehicles for school purposes.
+If transportation is not provided by the district, or if transportation provided by the district is declined by the student or parent/guardian, then the responsibility and corresponding liability for transportation for school purposes shall rest solely with the student and parent/guardian.

-This policy statement applies to transportation of students for school purposes in addition to transporting students to and from their designated attendance centers.
-The superintendent may develop an administrative policy to implement this policy.
+This policy statement applies to transportation of students for school purposes in addition to transporting students to and from their designated attendance center.
+The superintendent may develop an administrative process to implement this policy.

 Adopted: 6/85